-e.
-Long-term incentive plan:
+(e) Long-term incentive plan:

 During the third quarter of 2014, the Board of Directors approved the terms of a long-term incentive plan (LTIP) intended to retain and compensate senior management of the Company.
-The LTIP is a share-based payments plan, based on the average stock price of the Company during the last quarter of the year ended December 31, 2015, and includes the award of up to 2,398,000 common shares to be issued as equity-settled share-based compensation and up to 3,597,000 common shares to be settled in either cash or common shares, at the discretion of the Board of Directors.
-Any awards settled in cash will be determined by multiplying the number of shares earned under the optional settlement portion by the Company's closing stock price on December 31, 2015 and paid 50% of the earned award on March 31, 2016 and 50% of the earned award on March 31, 2017, subject to predetermined working capital thresholds.
-To receive the awards, the eligible employees must be employed by the Company on the scheduled payment dates.
+The LTIP is a share-based payments plan, based on the average stock price of theCompany during the last quarter of the year ended December 31, 2015, and includes the award of up to 2,398,000 common shares to be issued as equity-settled share-based compensation and up to 3,597,000 common shares to be settled in either cash or common shares, at the discretion of the Board of Directors.
+Any awards settled in cash will be determined by multiplying the number of shares earned under the optional settlement portion by the Company's closing stock price on December 31, 2015 and paid 50% of the earned award on March 31, 2016 and 50% of the earned award on March 31, 2016 and 50% of the eligible employees must be employed by the Company on the scheduled payment dates.
 At December 31, 2015 1,058,165 shares were earned under the equity-settled portion of the LTIP and 1,587,248 shares were earned under the optional settlement portion of the LTIP.